kanaria69/Mainecoco/README.md

-## What do you call an elephant that doesn’t matter?
-An irrelephant.
+## When do doctors get angry?
+When they run out of patients.